 The Pros of Running with Added Weight

 Running with weight is common in the military, where soldiers need to be able to cover long distances quickly while carrying all the kit they need to fight and survive.
-But does running with weight offer any benefits to civilians?
+But does running with weight offer any benefits that make it worth while?

 Let’s take a look!